inventree/inventree-docs/docs/start/config.md

 ### Authentication Backends

 Custom authentication backends can be used by specifying them here.
-These can for exampel be used to add [LDAP / AD login](https://django-auth-ldap.readthedocs.io/en/latest/) to InvenTree
+These can for example be used to add [LDAP / AD login](https://django-auth-ldap.readthedocs.io/en/latest/) to InvenTree

 ## Other Options